 Around 1 a.m. on Sunday, May 8, Fuller sent longtime delivery driver Tracey Hamblen to stop in at Alexander’s home.
 Hamblen approached Alexander’s door as he had countless times before and knocked.
 He could plainly see that Alexander’s TV set was on, as were his lights; but after several minutes, Alexander still didn’t answer the door.

 Seriously worried now, Hamblen called Alexander directly.
 His phone went straight to voicemail.

 Hamblen rushed back to the store to relay the upsetting developments to Fuller.
 While she tried to reach the authorities on a non-emergency number, she encouraged Hamblen to dial 911.
 Soon, officers were on their way.

 When deputies from the Marion County Sheriff’s office arrived at Alexander’s house, they heard a man “calling for help from inside the residence,” deputies said.
 They broke the door down, and found Alexander on the floor “in need of immediate medical attention.”
 One day later, and they might have been too late.

-Alexander was rushed to Salem Hospital, where he was listed in stable condition shortly after Sunday’s dramatic rescue.
+Alexander was rushed to Salem Hospital, where he was listed in stable condition shortly after the dramatic rescue.
 In the following weeks, Fuller, Hamblen, and other store employees went to visit him with flowers and cards, noting that Alexander greeted them with knowing smiles.
 Their role in his rescue did not seem lost on Alexander, though to Fuller, it was all just part of the job.

-“[Alexander is] just an important customer that’s part of our family here at Domino’s,” she told KOIN.com “He orders all the time so we know him.
+“[Alexander is] just an important customer that’s part of our family here at Domino’s,” Fuller told KOIN.com “He orders all the time so we know him.
 I think we were just doing our job checking in on someone we know who orders a lot.
 We felt like we needed to do something.”